top of page

 The Condamine Country name encompasses the towns that sit along the upper reaches of the Condamine River.
 The headwaters of the river rise on the slopes of Mount Superbus, part of the Main Range, before passing through Cambanoora Gorge.
 The river flows through the towns of Killarney and Warwick before heading west to eventually become the Darling River.
 Townships that are featured on our trail in 2021 are Loch Lomond, Swan Creek, Emu Vale, Killarney and Warwick.

-The success of our previous two CCARTs in 2020 and 2021 has established the event as a delightful experience for art adventurers.
+The success of our previous three CCARTs in 2020, 2021 and 2022 established the event as a delightful experience for art adventurers.
 Showcasing our thriving artistic endeavours with others not only positively boosts our economy it builds community pride and activates artists to feel positive about their contribution to the prosperity of the Region.